-Ford has now decided to take up that option, preferring to shell out for the Rover name now instead of relying on contractual obligations to stop the Chinese firm from eventually marketing a rival to the Land Rover.
+Ford has now decided to take up that option, preferring to shell out an estimated £6m for the Rover name instead of relying on contractual obligations to stop the Chinese firm from eventually marketing a rival to the Land Rover.

 A Ford spokesman told Reuters, "We feel it is in the interests of our Land Rover business to have the Rover brand.
 We are acquiring it and we're not looking to sell it.
 We believe it is a valuable asset for us."